There were four main sieges during the war, and a host of lesser known sieges. The four main sieges were:

 Ladysmith - 3rd November, 1899 to 28th February, 1900

 Mafeking - 13th October, 1899 to 17th May, 1900

 Wepener - 9th April, 1900 to 25th April, 1900

-Clasps were issued for the defence and relief of each of these sieges which are popular amongst collectors.
+Clasps were issued for the defence and relief of each of these sieges, (apart from Wepener which has no relief clasp) which are popular amongst collectors.
 Another angle is that of collecting defence and relief combinations and double relief combinations.
 From the data collected for The Register these are the available combinations and known medals to date are:

 Relief of Kimberley - (Defence of) Wepener : 3